-1. Entry: The entry fee for each team is \$75.00.
+- 1. Entry: The entry fee for each team is \$75.00.
 Entries and payment must be submitted online and any necessary official San Antonio Stock Show & Rodeo forms must be completed.
-4-H Clubs/FFA Chapters may submit a check if selected at entry checkout.

-- 2. Eligibility: Contestants must meet all Junior Show Rule Requirements.
+4-H Clubs/FFA Chapters may submit a check if selected at entry checkout. - 2.
+Eligibility: Contestants must meet all Junior Show Rule Requirements.
 The San Antonio Stock Show & Rodeo makes available to CEAs, ASTs and CTE/STEM Directors in charge of 4-H Clubs, FFA programs or High School CTE/STEM Programs, respectively, the opportunity to enter members of their programs in the Landscape Challenge, subject to these rules.
 The Landscape Challenge is also an invitational contest to statewide CTE/STEM programs.
 Entries in the Landscape Challenge must be submitted in the name of the county 4-H club, FFA chapter or high school by the respective CEA or AST or CTE/STEM director.
 Contestants must be bona fide members of a Texas 4-H Club, Texas FFA Chapter or a student of a Texas high school.
-They must be enrolled in and attending public, private or home school elementary or secondary schools in Texas at the time of the event. - 3.
-Teams: Entries must be made in the name of the FFA Chapter or County 4-H Club.
+They must be enrolled in and attending public, private or home school elementary or secondary schools in Texas at the time of the event.

+- 3. Teams: Entries must be made in the name of the FFA Chapter or County 4-H Club.
 Teams are comprised of a minimum of four (4) or a maximum of six (6) students.
-Students may only compete on one Landscape Challenge project in a given year.
+Must list team member names on project plans.
 All teams will compete in one age division.
-There is no limit on the number of entries entered per club/chapter. - 4.
+There is no limit on the number of entries entered per club/chapter, but a member of the club/chapter/CTE-STEM Program may not participate on more than one team. - 4.
 Materials and Supplies: For the Final Challenge, contestants should bring a clipboard, calculator and two #2 pencils.
 The San Antonio Stock Show & Rodeo will provide one wheelbarrow, shovel, rake and gloves for the team.
 Each 10 X 10 planter will contain mulch for the contestants to spread out along with specific plant material.
 Please note: No additional outside materials or design elements are allowed to be included in the final design.
-(All plots will remain during the entire San Antonio Stock Show & Rodeo and will be watered by volunteers.) - 5.
-Disqualification: While a contest is in progress, there will be no use of electronic devices (cell phones, etc.), talking or unethical communication between teams and audience.
+(All plots will remain during the entire San Antonio Stock Show & Rodeo and will be watered by volunteers.)

+- 5. Disqualification: While a contest is in progress, there will be no use of electronic devices (cell phones, etc.), talking or unethical communication between teams and audience.
 Violating this rule may cause the contestant and the team to be disqualified and ineligible to receive awards.
-Only contestants and contest officials will be permitted in the judging area during the contest. - 6.
+Only contestants and contest officials will be permitted in the judging area during the contest.
+Only judges will be talking with teams throughout the competition. - 6.
 Competition: